Tarot Ethics - 13 Prompts to Consider for Your Practice

 Ask Yourself:

 I can see this one from multiple angles myself.
 On one hand, I don’t want to tell someone what they do or don’t need.
 On the other, I don’t want to feel like I’m charging someone and not providing any value.
 It can be a really tough situation to be in and one that requires delicate hands.
 At the very least we should explore those gut feelings we’re getting and then take a moment to consider how it would be best to proceed.
-It may be wise to take all variables into consideration so you can approach things with clarity, compassion and a readiness to provide options and next steps.

 Ask Yourself:

-10. Age of Consent
+10. Does Age Matter?

-When providing spiritual services, you need to determine if there is an age of consent that would be appropriate to adhere to.
+When providing readings, you need to determine if there is an age of consent that would be appropriate to adhere to.
 You will also want to make yourself familiar with any applicable laws to help inform those decisions.
 Personally, I state in my disclaimers that readings are for individuals 18 and older.
 I have read for minors, but that was with parental consent and even in some cases, parental presence.

 Ask Yourself: